stablekernel/aqueduct/source/docs/tour.md

 }
 ```

-`ManagedObjectController<T>`s are `HTTPController`s that automatically map a REST interface to database queries:
+`ManagedObjectController<T>`s are `RESTController`s that automatically map a REST interface to database queries:

 ```dart
 router